PeteJames21/Lets-React/React-Fundamentals/README.md

 In React, a component is simply a JS function that returns some JSX code.
 The function names must be capitalized to distinguish them from plain HTML and JS.

+### 2-using-props.html

+Demonstrates how to pass properties (aka 'props') to react components.
+This includes using object destructuring or consuming the entire props object.